-

 Transmission

-Continental's considered evolution continued for 1965, when Lincoln bucked tradition by not raising prices so much as a dollar despite adding front-disc brakes to an already lengthy list of standard equipment.
-Styling updates were as mild as ever: just a new horizontal-bar grille with prominent center bulge, wraparound parking/turn signal lamps visible from most every angle, and back panels without the customary metal appliques echoing grille texture.
-A vinyl roof covering was a new sedan option ($105) and proved quite popular.
-Air conditioning, which now reached a 90-percent installation rate, was the only other major extra ($505) save individual power front seats ($281).
+Lincoln bucked tradition by not raising prices in 1965, despite adding front-disc brakes to an already lengthy list of standard equipment.
+Styling updates were minimal.
+A vinyl roof covering for sedans was a new option at $105 and proved quite popular.
+Air conditioning, which now reached a 90-percent installation rate, at $505 and individual power front seats at $281 were the only other extras.